Pediatric Conditions Treated

 Thomas Clements is our pediatric urology specialist at Urology of Central PA and he understands that any health issue concerning your child is stressful and can be scary.
 Parents can rest assured that extensive experience in pediatric urology coupled with compassionate care results in optimal outcomes for children with urologic conditions.
-From birth through age one, Dr. Clements has your baby's urologic health needs covered.
+From age one to eighteen, Dr. Clements has your child's urologic health needs covered.

 We also understand that in some circumstances, a female physician is preferred.
 Dr. Vanessa Elliott is a recognized female urologist who is available to address pediatric needs — specifically those for preteens and adolescents.